 Children, in particular, should be well-protected with suitable headgear that can be worn in the water.
 In the summer, it's also a good idea to bring an umbrella for sun protection, as many Cubans use.
 A foldable umbrella that can be easily packed and unpacked as needed is a good option, as it will also come in handy if it rains.

-For beach holidays, hats and light-colored tops are suitable for sun protection (in the best case waterproof).
-If you are traveling individually with children, you may also need a beach shelter.
+For beach vacations, hats and light-colored tops that provide sun protection (ideally waterproof) are a good choice.
+If you're traveling with children, you may also want to bring a beach shelter.

 Packing- & Checklist: Overview

 The following list provides an overview of the most important things that, according to the experience, travelers might need during vacations in Cuba.
 Depending on your individual travel planing it is possible to systemize the items in the five categories: Documents, Clothes, Beach items, Hygiene products and others.

 |Light underwear & lingerie|